-• We need to utilize user-independent speech recognition because occasional users like mechanics will not accept to train the speech recognition system prior to a VR session.
-Therefore, the recognition rate is a little bit lower than with a userdependent system.
-However, even a recognition rate of 90% irritates occasional users a lot.
+- We need to utilize user-independent speech recognition because occasional users like mechanics will not accept to train the speech recognition system prior to a VR session.
+Therefore, the recognition rate is a little bit lower than with a user-dependent system.
+However, even a recognition rate of 90% irritates occasional users a lot. - Occasional users won't remember too many commands, so they often have to use 3D help menus in order to recall them.